Th0rGarden/obsidian-darkslide/README.md

 **Dial in the perfect brightness for any Obsidian theme.**

 Ever find a theme you love, but it's just a bit too dark?
 Or maybe it's too bright when you're working late at night?
-DarkSlide adds a simple slider to your status bar that lets you adjust how dark or light your theme looks—without actually switching themes.
+DarkSlide adds a simple slider to your status bar that lets you precisely adjust how dark or light your theme looks.

 <p align="center">
   <img src="screenshot.png" width="300" alt="DarkSlide in action">